BSD-GAN: Branched Generative Adversarial Network for Scale-Disentangled Representation Learning and Image Synthesis: Introduction

-By disentangling the image scales, BranchGAN enables multi-scale learning of image manifolds and more controllable image editing and synthesis, without requiring extra labels.
-We tested our novel training method on several high-quality image datasets to verify its effectiveness in learning scale-disentangled image representations, compared with alternative GAN training schemes.
-We show that BranchGAN enables new applications of GANs to coarse-to-fine image synthesis and scale-aware image fusion.
-We further demonstrate improved performance of iGAN~\cite{zhu2016generative}, an interactive image generation method, when the generator is trained by BranchGAN in place of DCGAN.
+A consequence of the sub-vector designation in BSD-GAN is that we can {\em directly\/} manipulate and even combine latent (sub-vector) codes modeling different feature scales, leading to novel applications of unsupervised adversarial learning that were not possible before.
+Figure~\ref{fig:teaser} shows an example of a novel application, {\em cross-scale image fusion\/}, where we intentionally synthesize an image by integrating the coarse-scale features of one image with finer-scale features of another.
+We tested our novel training method on several high-quality image datasets to verify its effectiveness in learning scale-disentangled image representations, compared to alternative GAN training schemes.
+We also demonstrate improved performance of iGAN~\cite{zhu2016generative}, for interactive image generation, when the generator is trained by BSD-GAN in place of DCGAN.

+In summary, the main contributions of our paper include: \begin{itemize} \item A novel training method, BSD-GAN, that enables unconditioned generators to learn image representations in a {\em scale-disentangled\/} manner, without any extra labels. \item The design of novel applications (cross-scale image fusion and coarse-to-fine image synthesis) enabled by the scale-disentangled latent codes of BSD-GAN, as well as improvements over existing applications (iGAN). \item A high-resolution ($800 \times 600$) image dataset to stimulate research on image synthesis and manifold learning. \end{itemize}

+What had originally motivated BSD-GAN and what made it work effectively is a phenomenon that we observed during our experiments with multi-branch data generators.
+Specifically, we found that when multiple noise vectors, with their respective training branches are at play, GAN training typically results in one dominant branch while the other branches are either fully or partially {\em suppressed\/}.
+In other words, the already-trained weights (branches) will have priority in maintaining their role in encoding the image structures that are already encoded and suppress the other branches.
+We refer to this phenomenon as ``{\em branch suppression\/}'' and believe that this observation may offer insight in other contexts of training multi-branch convolutional and generative networks.